Mortgages and Mortgage Valuations

 First-time buyers, however, have had stamp duty abolished for purchases up to £300,000 in this area of the country, which is a real saving.

-All of these costs are part of the general sale and purchase transactions that you need to take into account when you are planning your move and make sure that you budget accordingly.
+All of these costs are part of the general sale and make sure that you budget accordingly.